You Asked, We Answered: How Is WFP Helping Mothers and Babies During the Coronavirus Pandemic?

 - Partnering with other humanitarian NGOs, national governments and grassroots organizations on the Scaling Up Nutrition (SUN) movement to create an inclusive, multi-stakeholder, multi-sectoral strategy to tackle maternal and child malnutrition.

-Last year, WFP reached 7.3 million malnourished children and 3 million expectant and nursing mothers with special nutritional support thanks to the support of our donors, volunteers and a steadfast team of hunger experts living and working around the world.
+Thanks to the support of our donors, volunteers and a steadfast team of hunger experts living and working around the world, WFP reached 15.8 million women and children with malnutrition treatment or prevention services last year.